APTlantis/Bulk-Flatpak-Refs/README.md

 - No extra packages are required.

 ## Usage
-Below examples use Windows PowerShell.
+The below examples use Windows PowerShell.
 Adjust paths as needed.

 ### 1) Generate .refs files (Query.py)
 Print category counts only: